StevenSerrien/GoFont/README.md

 Outline your drawed letters and fill the insides with a black marker.
 Take a picture with your smartphone and upload it to your computer.

 ###3.
 Choose your software
 Unfortunately, creating typefaces seems to be a Mac business.
 Most people recommend software like [Glyps](www.glyphsapp.com) or [RoboFont](http://doc.robofont.com/).
 I cannot use these apps, so I will need to find a Windows alternative.
+FontLab Studio seems to be a common program to use, although be it with a learning curve.

+###4.
+Use the software
+There seems to be some documentation online.
+However, the program will require some training.
+Now draw a few letters that you have drawn with your hand before.